 You must have an overall International English Language Testing System (IELTS) score of at least 7.0 with no band less than 7.0 (Academic).

 Return to course overview

 Course Locations and Intake Information

 Intakes to be confirmed Ask to be notified when the next intake becomes available

 - 3 years full-time, including holidays (if applicable)

-- If you have already completed the Diploma in Early Childhood Education, you can finish this course in two years.
+- If you have already completed the Diploma in Early Childhood Education, you can finish this course in 2 years.